-- Limit the length of each session to ensure the virtual assessments are manageable for assessors and mindful of the health, safety and wellbeing of all participants with opportunities to stand or take a break - At the commencement of each interview or assessment session, clarify for participants - if the meeting is being recorded - how and what documents will be accessed for review during the session - how security of data will be maintained - that the assessor will be able to request a change of camera direction, placement and movement at all times - Assessors should - ensure their camera is positioned so the assessor's full head and shoulders are visible to those in the organisation - be located in a private, quiet environment to avoid interference, background distractions and noise - be mindful of the background view of their location, and ensure it is appropriate - use headphones or other equipment to maximise the capacity to hear and focus their attention, for example, headsets with a microphone or noise-cancelling headphones - remain in control of the camera viewing the digital mental health service provider at all times - issue clear and direct instructions to members of the digital mental health service provider's workforce if they are physically responsible for moving and positioning the camera - use check-back techniques to ensure what has been said is clearly heard and understood, particularly where there are poor or unstable IT connections - terminate the interview, observation, or the assessment if there is continued poor connections or inability to retain a connection, or where the digital mental health service provider fails to comply with reasonable directions from the assessor - implement the contingency plan if the assessment is terminated
+- Limit the length of each session to ensure the virtual assessments are manageable for assessors and mindful of the health, safety and wellbeing of all participants with opportunities to stand or take a break - At the commencement of each interview or assessment session, clarify for participants: - If the meeting is being recorded - How and what documents will be - accessed for review during the session How security of data will be maintained - That the assessor will be able to request a change of camera direction, placement and movement at all times. - Assessors should: - Ensure their camera is positioned so the assessor's full head and shoulders are visible to those in the organisation - Be located in a private, quiet environment to avoid interference, background distractions and noise - Be mindful of the background view of their location, and ensure it is appropriate - Use headphones or other equipment to maximise the capacity to hear and focus their attention, for example, headsets with a microphone or noise-cancelling headphones - Remain in control of the camera viewing the general practice at all times - Issue clear and direct instructions to members of the general practice's workforce if they are physically responsible for moving and positioning the camera - Use check-back techniques to ensure what has been said is clearly heard and understood, particularly where there are poor or unstable IT connections

-- Where virtual breakout rooms are used, ensure privacy is maintained by inviting participants, nominating rooms and if required, virtually locking the room once a meeting has commenced - Where meetings are recorded, assessors are to seek agreement from all participants before the meeting commences and provide a clear statement on how the recording will be used and if/when it will be deleted - For hybrid assessments, ensure that communication between assessors who are on-site and assessors who are present using virtual access digital technology occurs regularly to share findings - For hybrid assessments, direct assessors who are on-site to follow up issues that have been identified by assessors using virtual access digital technology
+- Terminate the interview, observation, or the assessment if there is continued poor connections or inability to retain a connection, or where the general practice fails to comply with reasonable directions from the assessor - Implement the contingency plan if the assessment is terminated. - Where virtual breakout rooms are used, ensure privacy is maintained by inviting participants, nominating rooms and if required, virtually locking the room once a meeting has commenced - Where meetings are recorded, assessors are to seek agreement from all participants before the meeting commences and provide a clear statement on how the recording will be used and if/when it will be deleted.

-- Obtain permission from any service users involved in the assessment and provide them with information on the virtual assessment processes - Recognise that a general wide sweep of the camera does not need permission and is similar to an assessor being on-site
+- Obtain permission from any patients involved in the assessment and provide them with information on the virtual assessment processes - Recognise that a general wide sweep of the camera does not need permission and is similar to an assessor being on site.